What you can do now!

 - for personal regeneration, moral restoration and cultural revival for your community

-If you have a gift of teaching, then now is the time to put it to use!
-You can be trained to teach from our online teaching videos by clicking here.
-You will be sent a syllabus and fill it out as you watch training videos.
 After you complete the syllabus and send it back to us, you will then be certified to teach.
-Once you purchase an Anchorsaway Teacher Curriculum, a login will be issued for you to enter into the Anchorsaway Teacher’s website.
+Once you purchase an Teacher’s Worldview Curriculum, a login will be issued for you to enter into the Anchorsaway teacher’s website.
 This site has all the tools you need to effectively teach each lesson.
-The teacher's site includes videos for each lesson, PowerPoints, movie clips and other helps that will equip you to successfully communicate biblical worldview to your class.
+The teacher’s site includes videos for each lesson, PowerPoints, movie clips and other helps that will equip you to successfully communicate biblical worldview to your class.

 If you are a parent…